If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 With the springtime temperatures, the pack ice begins to thaw, and the Antarctic season kicks off.
 The first cruises of the season leave Ushuaia and Punta Arenas at the end of October.

 And if you haven’t booked your cruise years in advance, fear not.
 You can bag a last minute deal and save thousands of dollars.
 Here’s how we traveled to Antarctica on a budget.

 Patagonia In Summer

 Welcome to the peak season in Patagonia.
 Most of the annual visitors arrive in summer.

 The Patagonian summer runs from December to February.
 Mild temperatures make for pleasant days and cool nights but hang on to your floppy sun hats!
 The fierce Patagonian winds frolic up to 70+ miles per hour.

 You can still expect some rain, and at altitude, it falls as snow.
-The weather in Patagonia is always unpredictable, so come prepared.
+The weather in Patagonia is always unpredictable, so come prepared and pack warm clothes.
 Use our Patagonia packing list to make sure you bring everything you need.

 Average summer temperatures across the region range can peak at around 30°c, but it varies widely.